marjoleinF/pre/README.md

 #> 13.186533  1.200747
 ```

 The results provide the mean squared error (MSE) and mean absolute error (MAE) with their respective standard errors.
 The cross-validated predictions, which can be used to compute alternative estimates of predictive accuracy, are saved in `airq.cv$cvpreds`.
-The folds to which observations were assigned as saved in `airq.cv$foldids`.
+The folds to which observations were assigned as saved in `airq.cv$fold_indicators`.

-We can assess the presence of input variable interactions using the `interact()` and `bsnullinteract()` funtions:
+We can assess the presence of input variable interactions using the `interact()` and `bsnullinteract()` funtions.
+Function `bsnullinteract()` computes null-interaction models (10, by default) based on bootstrap-sampled and permuted datasets.
+Function `interact()` computes interaction test statistics for each predictor variables appearing in the specified ensemble.
+If null-interaction models are provided through the `nullmods` argument, interaction test statistics will also be computed for the null-interaction model, providing a reference null distribution.

 ``` r
 set.seed(44)